kunalzambare972/spherical_bot/README.md

    i.
 Download Raspberry Pi Imager from the official website of raspberry pi.<br/>

 2. Install Raspberry Pi Imager<br/>
    i.
-Windows/Mac: Run the downloaded installer and follow the on-screen instructions. ii.
+Windows/Mac: Run the downloaded installer and follow the on-screen instructions.<br/>
+   ii.
 Linux: For Ubuntu, you can install it directly via the terminal:
    ```
    sudo apt install rpi-imager